Belén Consolidated Schools

-Belén Consolidated Schools is a school district headquartered in Belen, New Mexico.
+Belén Consolidated Schools is a school district headquartered in Belen, New Mexico, US.

 Within Valencia County, in addition to the vast majority of Belen, the district includes the municipality of Rio Communities and the census-designated places of Adelino, Casa Colorada, Jarales, Madrone, Pueblitos, and Sausal.
 It also includes about half of Tome, and portions of Las Maravillas and Los Chavez.
 The district also includes a section of Socorro County, where it includes Abeytas, La Joya, Las Nutrias, and Veguita.

 History

 By 2022 the district joined a co-op with other districts to make purchasing of supplies easier.

 In 2022 the district reached an agreement with the city of Belen to jointly fund a school police officer.